 The course is focused on developing entrepreneurial producers who can earn a living through their passion for music.
 Therefore you will also learn the practical business acumen needed to establish and market your music production skills, and gain essential confidence in handling contracts, copyright, client negotiations and product promotion.

 Follow us on:

 Our suite of Music Production courses cover the essence of being a creative music producer, integrating musical artistry with contemporary technology, practical studio skills with project management, and artist development with business enterprise.

-94% of students on the Music Production BA (Hons) programme were satisfied with their course overall.
+96% of our Music Production students were satisfied with their course.

 The Music Production programme is designed around an experiential learning cycle of trying out things for real, then reflecting on them and using that critical reflection to improve what we do next.
 We lean towards the practical ‘doing‘ of production rather than just the ‘study’ of it.
 How to record, how to mix, etc. are learned in practice as well as learning the theory of them.

 In the first 2 years, small modules cover the core technical, creative and managerial facets of production with increasing complexity, whilst at the same time you learn to bring all these aspects together in your portfolio.
 It is in these large portfolio modules that you create the music that demonstrates your development and achievement as a creative producer.
 In the final year, you draw on all your previous learning to produce a major piece of work, such as an album or film soundtrack.

 This module is delivered in small group tutorials where the focus is on your creative output and the formation of your professional identity as a music producer.
 You will draw together specific skills learned in other modules and deploy them holistically in the creation of a broad range of commercially-considered music products.

 - Sound Engineering and Music Technology (20 credits)